 How do I monitor my progress and prepare for graduation?

-Students pursuing a Minor or B.A. in French will benefit from regularly scheduled academic advising with French faculty who will help them select courses that meet their needs and interests.
+Students pursuing a minor or B.A. in French will benefit from regularly scheduled academic advising with French faculty who will help them select courses that meet their needs and interests.
 An assessment course (FREN 3000.
-Enhancing your French), taken as students transition from lower-division to upper-division courses, will include Avant STAMP Language Proficiency Tests.
+Enhancing your French), taken as students transition from lower-division to upper-division courses, will include the Avant STAMP Language Proficiency Tests.
 This assessment will help you to evaluate your progress thus far.
 By knowing where your strengths and challenges lie, you will know how to focus your upper-division coursework to continue to build your fluency in the language.
 Students enrolled in this assessment course will also receive additional tips for academic success, learn about a wide range of study and work abroad program opportunities, explore careers involving French, and prepare their job search materials.

 Degree Requirements and Road Maps

 Where do I start?

 Take a French Placement Exam to find out.
 Check out the Placement and Challenge Exams Info section for more details.

 Study/Work Abroad Program